andris9/hoodiecrow/plugins/STORAGE-PLUGIN.md

 * `addFlags(folder,id,isUid,flags,callback)`: add the flags in `flags` to message(s) `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `flags` must be an array of String flags. `id` must be array of IDs.
 If the message(s) or folder do not exist, return an error.
 If the flags already exist on message, do not return an error, as this call should be idempotent. `data` returned in the callback should be an array of changed messages, each of which should be an object with the properties `index`, `uid` and `flags`.
 * `replaceFlags(folder,id,isUid,flags,callback)`: replace all of the flags in `flags` on message `id` in folder `folder` with `flags`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `flags` must be an array of String flags. `id` must be an array of IDs.
 If the message(s) or folder do not exist, return an error. `data` returned in the callback should be an array of changed messages, each of which should be an object with the properties `index`, `uid` and `flags`.
 * `removeFlags(folder,id,isUid,flags,callback)`: remove the flags in `flags` from message `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `flags` must be an array of String flags. `id` must be an array of IDs.
 If the message(s) or folder do not exist, return an error.
 If the flags do not exist on message, do not return an error, as this call should be idempotent. `data` returned in the callback should be an array of changed messages, each of which should be an object with the properties `index`, `uid` and `flags`.
+* `addProperties(folder,id,isUid,properties,callback)`: add the properties in `properties` to message(s) `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `properties` must be a hash of String properties. `id` must be array of IDs.
+If the message(s) or folder do not exist, return an error.
+If the properties already exist on message, do not return an error, as this call should be idempotent.
+* `replaceProperties(folder,id,isUid,properties,callback)`: replace all of the properties in `properties` on message `id` in folder `folder` with `properties`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `properties` must be a hash of String flags. `id` must be an array of IDs.
+* `removeProperties(folder,id,isUid,properties,callback)`: remove the properties in `properties` from message `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `properties` must be an array of String properties. `id` must be an array of IDs.
+If the message(s) or folder do not exist, return an error.
 * `setFolderSpecialUse(folder,flags,callback)`: Set this folder to be special use, per RFC6514, for the given array of flags.
 * `expunge(folder,ignoreSelf,ignoreExists,callback)`: Expunge deleted messages from a given folder.
 * `getNamespaces(callback)`: List the available namespaces.
+* `searchMessages(folder,query,callback)`: retrieve an array of the IDs - both index and UID - of all messages in the named `folder` that match the search `query`, or an empty array for none.
+Pass an array of objects to the callback as the `data` argument.
+See below for search details.

 #### Methods